c4tk/c4tk/contributing.md

 4. Install grunt
 5. Run npm install

+# How to view the site locally on your machine
+In the repository you should see Gruntfile.js which makes available two tasks: `server` and `build`. server is used to run the site locally so you can play with it while making your changes. build is used to compile the site into the `dist/` directory.
+When the site is built, the contents of the `dist/` folder can be copied to any server and you can start using the site.

+To view your site locally run `grunt server`.
+It should open a browser to a location like: http://0.0.0.0:9000 You can then play with the site.
+When you make changes to the underlying files, the site will automatically refresh.
+If your changes are not getting picked up, you can refresh the page manually and if that does not work, restart the `grunt server` command.

 # Where things are and where they go
 Go to your repository folder.
 There are two top-level folders: dist and src